broodminder/userguide/README.md

 - MKDocs user guide https://www.mkdocs.org/
 - converting Word to Markdown https://word2md.com/
 - converting to pdf https://github.com/zhaoterryy/mkdocs-pdf-export-plugin This one is still explored, having an issue ongoing
+- NOTE : Install all missing libraries with brew (same installer for python and mkdocs) to have everything in the same path

 ## Configuration file mkdocs.yml
 This file allows for multiple options and configuration.